thijsl/ottopsy/README.md

 It doesn't work -- what do I do?
 - Try to re-install it.
 E-mail lowette@gmail.com if that doesn't help.

-What are the next five feature improvements?
+What are the next feature improvements?
+- Represent results per category instead of per product.
 - Only track requests on a page where the extension button has been explicitly clicked.
-- Assign components of an <iframe> to the parent page.
-- Identify a analytics system through it's periodical ping.
+- Identify an analytics system through it's periodical ping.
 - Dissect HLS and DASH manifest.
 - Extract version number of components.